 Mark said, “Damn.
 No. And it’s a two hour class.
 Oh well.”

-Hearing this, I quickly ran out of the room and called Supreme's Pizza, asking them to deliver three large pizzas to classroom #115.
+Hearing this, I quickly ran out of the room and called the local pizza place, asking them to deliver three large pizzas to classroom #115.

 45 minutes later, the pizzas showed up.
 I gave one to Mark and shared two with the class.